5 Things Incoming Freshman Must Know About Student Loans (Even if Your Parents Are Helping)

-Red flag alert: A common stumble for many students is borrowing more than they can expect to reasonably repay based on their post-college income.
-To get a better sense of what this might look like based on your anticipated income, use our freeNitroScore tool to estimate what kind of loan payments you’ll be able to handle after graduation.
+Red flag alert: A common stumble for many students is borrowing more than they can reasonablyexpect to repay based on their post-college income.
+To get a better sense of what this might look like based on your anticipated income, use our free NitroScore tool to estimate the loan payments you’ll be able to realistically handle after graduation.

-2) Loan forgiveness is rare
+2) Student loan forgiveness is rare

-While some federal loan forgiveness plans do exist, it’s important to know that many of them are currently in jeopardy due to the political climate.
-For those that still exist, you’re often required to dedicate 10 years of work within very specific parameters before any of your debt is forgiven.
+While federal student loan forgiveness plans do exist, they aren't easy to take advantage of.
+You’re often required to dedicate 10 years of work within very specific parameters before any of your debt is forgiven.
 That can severely limit your ability to advance in your career, build new skill sets, or even relocate.
-SeeThe Truth About Student Loan Forgiveness Programs to learn about the instances you may be able seek loan forgiveness.
+See The Truth About Student Loan Forgiveness Programs to learn about the instances you may be able seek loan forgiveness.

 Red flag alert: Some loans include a scary provision that requires the entire loan balance to be paid immediately upon the death of a cosigner.
 This is sometimes referred to as automatic default.
 Be sure to look at provisions about cosigner death before signing anything.
 While no one wants to think about this, it’s better to be safe than sorry.

 3) If you don't graduate, you still have to pay your student loans